Awning Fabrics

 How Awning Outdoor Fabrics Can Help You Save Big on Energy Costs

-Awnings shade your building from sunlight and reduce solar heat gain.
-Remember, solar heat gain is the amount of heat your home receives from sunlight.
-It’s like your home is an oven, the sun is the heat source; if you can’t control the source, your house may get very hot.
+Did you know that awnings offer more than just shade?
+Indeed, they can also lower your energy expenses and save you hundreds of dollars by protecting your building from sunlight and minimizing solar heat gain.
+Remember, solar heat gain refers to the heat your home absorbs from sunlight.
+Imagine your home as an oven, with the sun as the heat source; if you can't regulate the temperature, your house might become very hot.

 Effects_of_Weather_Awning_Fabrics_and_the_Elements_Guide_CTA